Fallenbagel/jellyseerr/docs/getting-started/installation.md

 ```

 {% hint style="info" %}
-You may alternatively use a third-party updating mechanism, such as [Watchtower](https://github.com/containrrr/watchtower) or [Ouroboros](https://github.com/pyouroboros/ouroboros), to keep Overseerr up-to-date automatically.
+You may alternatively use a third-party updating mechanism, such as [Watchtower](https://github.com/containrrr/watchtower) or [Ouroboros](https://github.com/pyouroboros/ouroboros), to keep Jellyseerr up-to-date automatically.
 {% endhint %}

 {% endtab %}